Last updated 05 January 2021

 Security provides us with the power to be more creative in promoting our well-being - while also limiting the effects of uncertainty, as best we can.

-Security is not something that constrains, limits, or restricts us.
+Digital security is not something that constrains, limits, or restricts us.

 Instead, it is the very thing that opens up new possibilities, providing the reassurance we need to take full advantage of the benefits of human development, acting within - and protected by - the rule of law.